In Burkina Faso, voters left voiceless amid escalating violence

 "I cannot vote for the president," said Tapsoba Ali, 33.
 "It is under his regime that there have been all these problems.
 We want someone who can lead better."

 Both have sought to exploit the security situation, which could hurt the president.
-Much of his votes come from the countryside where so many have fled.
+Many of his votes come from the countryside, from where so many have now fled.

 "Traditionally, cities are not favourable to the standing president.
 The current situation could reduce Kabore's chances of winning," said Siaka Coulibaly from the Center for Public Policy Monitoring by Citizens in Ouagadougou.